Enumeratejs/enumerate-cli/README.md

 ## Usage

-To understand how to use this project, see the [Enumerate CLI example][enumerate examples cli usage]
+To understand how to use this project, see the [Enumerate CLI example][enumerate examples cli usage].

 [enumerate]: https://github.com/enumeratejs/enumerate